unsw-se3011/SENG3011_weneedREST/Reports/Design Details/Design Details.md

 *Find all reports matching the query values*
 - **[<code>GET</code> reports?{location}&{key_terms}&{date}](https://github.com/unsw-se3011/SENG3011_weneedREST/blob/documentation/Reports/Design%20Details/GET_reports_query.md)**
-This endpoint is necessary for the site, since the main purpose is to allow users to search for reports by different fields.
-This endpoint allows more granular control over the record fetching, since the user is able to fetch records that match certain criteria, therefore only giving them a subset of the entire records available.
-This was the most important function to be included in the API, since it was key in the specification.

 *Deletes a report*
 - **[<code>DELETE</code> reports/\{id\}](https://github.com/unsw-se3011/SENG3011_weneedREST/blob/documentation/Reports/Design%20Details/DELETE_reports.md)**
-Deleting a report was a feature that the team has added for the sake of completeness.
-This function simply allows for easy deletion of reports in the collection, and will be mainly used for testing.

 *Updates an existing report with form data*
 - **[<code>POST</code> reports/\{id\}](https://github.com/unsw-se3011/SENG3011_weneedREST/blob/documentation/Reports/Design%20Details/POST_reports.md)**
-Similarly to the deletion function, the post endpoint was added for completeness.
-Mainly to be used for testing, this function also makes updating form data much simpler.

 *Updates an existing report*
 - **[<code>PUT</code> reports/\{id\}](https://github.com/unsw-se3011/SENG3011_weneedREST/blob/documentation/Reports/Design%20Details/PUT_reports.md)**
-Again, added for sake of completeness.
-Allows for easy posting of reports into the collection for both testing and ease-of-use.

 ### 3. Present and justify implementation	language,	development	and	deployment environment (e.g. Linux,	Windows) and specific	libraries	that you plan to use.